willsherwood7/connect4/README.md

-# connect4
-Created for CS50 at Harvard's final project

 Here is the link to our YouTube video: https://www.youtube.com/watch?v=1zWkhVZ0riY

 We created a website that allows you to play Connect 4 in both a two-player format and a single player format.
 The single player format means that you are competing against a bot that makes its move immediately after ours.